 Teachers after often underpaid–it’s no secret.

-This fact alone leads many teachers to consider the value of achieving a Master’s Degree, which is usually associated with increased earnings and better long-term career options.
+This fact alone leads many teachers to consider the value of achieving a Masters degree for teachers.
+It is usually associated with increased earnings and better long-term career options.

-But, just how much is a Master’s worth for teacher?
+But, just how much is a Master’s worth for a teacher?
 Obtaining one is, of course, a big investment of time and money.
+Is it worth the time spent getting one?
 Will it pay you back in the long run?

-We wanted to analyze the expected ROI of obtaining a Master’s degree (either MAT or MEd, in most cases) as a teacher and help those considering the jump make their decision.
+We wanted to analyze the expected ROI of obtaining a Masters degree for teachers (either MAT or MEd, in most cases) and help those considering the jump make their decision.

-In our analysis of the value of a Master’s Degree was based on data found in the National Center for Education Statistic’s 2014 report on elementary and secondary teacher’s salaries.
+In our analysis of the value of a Masters degree for teachers was based on data found in the National Center for Education Statistic’s 2014 report on elementary and secondary teacher’s salaries.

 Note: Maryland, Rhode Island, Hawaii, Florida, and Washington D.C. did not have data in the NCES study.